quorten/quorten-blog1/_posts/2019-05-16-kermit-scc-mac.md

 System 7 on it, but let's save the more invasive changes until after I figure out how to copy a full disk image of this classic Macintosh.

+* UPDATE: ZTerm does work on Macintosh System 6, read on for details.

 20190516/DuckDuckGo zmoden macintosh
 20190516/http://www.macintoshrepository.org/156-zmodem-tool
 20190516/DuckDuckGo ymodem macintosh